wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 55%
 :name: go

 An extract of the Gene Ontology hierarchy.
-Created using QuickGO {cite}`go_2009`
+Credits: {cite}`go_2009`
 :::

 (seq_so)=

 ### Sequence Ontology

-The [Sequence ontology](http://sequenceontology.org) (SO) describes biological sequence elements such as genes or repeats, along with their features and attributes.
+The [Sequence Ontology](http://sequenceontology.org) (SO) describes biological sequence elements such as genes or repeats, along with their features and attributes.

 The sequence ontology is organized on four main levels: